 According to the most recent principles of the International Private Laws, the applicable law in cross border inheritance matters is the law of the deceased’s residence at the time of death or the law that the deceased has designated in the will.
 However, some exceptions may apply.
 If the deceased’s last place of residence was the United States and the deceased estates encompasses real estate properties located in Italy, the Italian law shall defer to the U.S. law as the applicable law, but the U.S. law, in turn, shall distinguish between real estate properties and other types of assets, and shall revert to the Italian law as to said real properties.
 As a result, if a person resides in the United States at the time of his / her death and his / her estate comprises of pieces of real property, the Italian law shall apply to those properties.

-Placing Your Inherited Real Estate Property on the Market
+Placing Your Inherited Italian Property on the Market

 Once you have inherited the Italian assets and registered them in your name, you may decide to hold on to those pieces of Italian real estate or you may decide to put them on the market.
 While in the United States real estate purchases are typically handled by attorneys, in Italy at least the title search and the closing is a job for the notary.
 Lawyers in Italy, in fact, take care only of the initial purchase agreement.
 Closing costs are generally borne by the buyer, but it’s really up to the parties to mutually determine who’s going to pay what.

 Bardazzi Law is a law firm based out in New York, formed by attorneys licensed to practice both in Italy and in the United States.
 If you inherited a piece of real estate or other assets located in Italy, Bardazzi Law through their Italian associates, is well suited to assist you and guide you throughout the entire Italian inheritance process and even afterwards if you decide to put your house on the market.